 The DVO and KWS employee are the only two individuals that act as an immediate response to victims of FDV in the East Pilbara.
 The service is free to access and appropriate referrals are made in cases where assistance exceeds our capacity.

-If you would like to refer a client to one of our services please complete an External Referral Form and fax to the nearest PCLS office.
+If you would like to refer a client to one of our services please complete an External Referral Form and send to the nearest PCLS office.